-The following seven types of feedback tap into different aspects of your employees’ needs, company goals, and human resource processes.
+The following 7 types of feedback tap into different aspects of your employee needs, company goals, and human resource processes.
 When used together, these methods offer a holistic approach for giving, receiving, and acting on employee feedback.

-Coaching is the most common type of feedback and is an essential part of employee development at all levels.
-When done correctly, coaching provides timely, constructive feedback to your employees, including criticism, encouragement, and praise.
+Coaching is the most common type of feedback.
+It’s essential to employee development at all levels.
+Done correctly, coaching provides timely, constructive feedback to your employees,.
+This includes criticism, encouragement, and praise.

-Mentoring is like coaching at a high-level — an opportunity for your employees to seek feedback about their longer-term career direction and goals.
-Integrate mentoring into your regular check-ins, and let employees know you’re available for feedback upon request as well.
+Mentoring is like coaching at a high-level.
+This is an opportunity for your employees to seek feedback about their longer-term career direction and goals.
+Integrate mentoring into your regular check-ins.
+Let employees know you’re available for feedback upon request as well.

 3. 360 feedback

-360-degree feedback allows employees to receive confidential, often anonymous feedback from stakeholders, including their coworkers, direct reports, and managers.
-This allows you and the employee to see how others collectively perceive their contributions and areas of growth, rather than depending on one view alone.
+360-degree feedback lets employees receive confidential, often anonymous feedback from stakeholders.
+This can include their coworkers, direct reports, and managers.
+This lets you and the employee see how others perceive them, rather than depending on your view alone.

 4. Anonymous feedback

-Anonymous feedback can be especially valuable in sensitive situations and allows the feedback provider the opportunity to safely and honestly share thoughts and opinions.
-This approach can be especially useful during times of organizational change or turmoil.
+Anonymous feedback is valuable in sensitive situations.
+This mode lets the feedback provider safely and honestly share their thoughts.
+This approach is especially useful during times of organizational change or turmoil.

 5. Project retrospective

-Also known as a post mortem, project retrospectives can provide teams with valuable insight into each stakeholder’s working process.
+Also known as a post mortem.
+Project retrospectives provide teams with valuable insight into each stakeholder’s working process.
 This type of feedback is especially valuable for identifying what went well, what can be improved, and what should not carry on into future projects.

 6. Peer-to-peer feedback

-Employee reviews of their teammates and coworkers are invaluable.
-These grant you and the employee insight into how they work on a team and also let team members know their input carries weight in your company culture.
+Employee reviews of their teammates are worth their weight in gold.
+These co-worker reviews grant you and the employee insight into how they work on a team.
+They also let team members know their input carries weight in your company culture.

 7. Bottom-up feedback

-Because managerial skill and style can vary widely within a single company, it can be challenging to get an objective read on performance from top-down reviews alone.
-That’s why today’s top companies have discovered the value of flipping the script and tapping into bottom-up feedback, i.e., giving employees a voice by asking for their thoughts on leadership performance.
+Managerial skill and style can vary widely within a single company.
+So it can be challenging to get an objective read on performance from top-down reviews alone.
+That’s why today’s top companies have discovered the value of flipping the script and tapping into bottom-up feedback.
+I.e., giving employees a voice by asking for their thoughts on leadership performance.

-By establishing positive recognition and constructive criticism as equally valid forms of feedback, companies can build cultures in which feedback is seen as it should be: a welcome growth opportunity, rather than a feared punishment.
+By establishing positive recognition and constructive criticism as equally valid forms of feedback, companies build cultures in which feedback is seen as a welcome growth opportunity, rather than a feared punishment.
 In this environment, you and your employees can work honestly together to grow and drive employee performance and job satisfaction.

-Now that we’ve covered the six distinct types of feedback, let’s dive into when and how to use them.
-Rather than relegating performance conversations to annual reviews, try integrating feedback into the following situations, all year long.
+Now that we’ve covered the 6 distinct types of feedback, let’s look at when and how to use them, all year long.

-Check-ins are perhaps the most casual environment for providing useful feedback and should be viewed as opportunities to build on the relationship between managers and direct reports.
+When held weekly, check-ins are a casual environment for providing feedback.
+So view these as opportunities to build the relationship between managers and direct reports.

-Whether done quarterly or integrated with weekly check-ins, goal-setting is an opportunity to discuss employees’ short- and long-term professional development and aspirations.
-Equally as important, goal-oriented feedback sessions should be used to re-align employee performance to bigger company initiatives.
+Goal-setting is an opportunity to discuss employees’ short- and long-term professional development and aspirations.
+So use goal-oriented feedback sessions to re-align employee performance to bigger company initiatives.
 Remember, setting goals at work is one of the most valuable ways to reconnect employees to their higher purpose and role in the success of your business.

 Performance appraisals combine all feedback into one consolidated overview of the employee’s performance.
 These can incorporate 360 and peer-to-peer feedback, as well as manager input.
 (At Kazoo, we recommend a quarterly goal setting and review process.)

-As we’ve made clear, positive feedback is just as valuable as constructive criticism.
-After all, acknowledging model employee behavior has been proven to boost employee engagement, retention, and productivity.
+Remember, positive feedback is just as valuable as constructive criticism.
+In fact, acknowledging model employee behavior has been proven to boost employee engagement, retention, and productivity.
 Want to go the extra mile?
-Make your positive feedback public with an employee-driven social recognition feed.
+Then make your positive feedback public with an employee-driven social recognition feed.